 Canon 5D Mark II versus Nikon D7100

-The Canon EOS 5D Mark II and the Nikon D7100 are two digital cameras that were revealed to the public, respectively, in September 2008 and February 2013.
+The Canon EOS 5D Mark II and the Nikon D7100 are two digital cameras that were officially introduced, respectively, in September 2008 and February 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark II) and an APS-C sensor.
 The Canon has a resolution of 21 megapixel, whereas the Nikon provides 24 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark II and the Nikon D7100.
+The physical size and weight of the Canon 5D Mark II and the Nikon D7100 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D Mark II – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 5D Mark II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7100 is notably smaller (16 percent) than the Canon 5D Mark II.
 Moreover, the D7100 is markedly lighter (10 percent) than the 5D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.